Department/Division Human and Environmental Studies/Language Sciences

 Research areas Computer assisted language learning

-Keywords Computer mediated communication, second language acquisition, virtual environments, interaction, Massive multiplayer online role-playing games (MMORPGs)
+Keywords Computer mediated communication, second language acquisition, virtual environments, interaction, digital games

-Themes My current research explores learner behaviour in virtual environments such as Second Life and the potential of computer games as a means to facilitate second language acquisition.
+Themes My current research explores learner behaviour in virtual environments and the potential of computer games as a means to facilitate second language acquisition.

 Professional societies/Research and synergic activities